 The RCPC program combines the pedagogy focus of a degree in rhetoric and composition with the technical skill and practicality of a degree in professional communication.
 Upon graduation, students will demonstrate the ability to:

-- Understand the interplay of rhetoric, composition, and professional communication in local and global contexts.
+- Demonstrate understanding of the interplay of rhetoric, composition, and professional communication in local and global contexts.

 - Analyze a rhetorical situation and develop communication that responds to it effectively and ethically.

 - Develop communication that helps build a socially just society.

 - Use communication to contribute to an affirming and inclusive classroom/workplace environment.

 - Apply the historical and theoretical understanding necessary to assess the use of specific communication technologies within complex organizations.

 - Combine verbal and visual communication skills to produce effective communication in contemporary organizations.